matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

  * State events with a `state_key` that equals a user ID may be overwritten only by the user whose ID matches the state key.

+With these restrictions, only a single piece of state for any state event type may have its write access limited to a particular user (the state event whose `state_key` is set to the ID of the user who has write access to it).

 This is problematic if a user needs to publish multiple state events of the same type in a room, but would like to set access control so that only they can subsequently update the event.
 An example of this is if a